sebastienserre/wp-openagenda/readme.txt

 9. Masonry layout

 == Changelog ==
+= 2.1.7 -- 02 February 2022 =
+ - New API by Openagenda not supported by this plugin.
+It will break.
+Please USE https://wordpress.org/plugins/openagenda/

 = 2.1.5 & 2.1.6 -- 30 may 2021 =
  - Testing with latest WP version.
 All seems OK